pandichitra/100-days-of-code-in-python/README.md

 1) Introduced to the conditional statements : if and else statement, Nested if statements and elif statements ,if/elif/else statements\
 2) More about indentation and it's importance\
 3) Comparison Operators <,>,<=,>=,==,!= and = is an Assignment operator that has right associativity\
-4) Developed a love calculator and it was fun !!!
-  Just enter ur name and ur crush or ur lover name and find how it works ..Best wishes !!(https://replit.com/@PC10/PandiChitra-day-3-5-lovecalculator)
+4) Developed a love calculator and it was fun !!!( A pseudo science) Just enter ur name and ur crush or ur lover name and find how it works ..Best wishes !!(https://replit.com/@PC10/PandiChitra-day-3-5-lovecalculator)
 5) How to accept any kind of inputs if in lower or in upper case
 _________________________________________________________________________________________________________________________________________________________________________________